Yellow group — TRANSLUCENT GOLDEN THINGS

 Actually belongs to: TRANSLUCENT GOLDEN THINGS

-honey can be shiny, but it's actually a type of translucent golden substance
+honey can be used to make things glossy, but it's actually a type of translucent golden substance

 Seems like it belongs to: TRANSLUCENT GOLDEN THINGS